damc-dev/photo-album-showcase/README.md

 It is configured to deploy to AWS Cloudfront and AWS Lambda using [SST](https://sst.dev/)

-1. **Dependencies**: Ensure you have the AWS CLI installed and are logged in to your account
+1. **Prerequisites**: Ensure you have the AWS CLI installed and are logged in to your account

 2. **Deploy**
     ```shell